PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

   * Represent names and acronyms for a software package as they are represented in the documentation for that package.

-* Write the full namespace when referring to code objects within PlasmaPy.
-For example, write ``~plasmapy.formulary.parameters.Alfven_speed`` rather than ``~plasmapy.formulary.Alfven_speed``.
+* When referencing PlasmaPy functionality, write the full namespace path to where the functionality is defined, not where it's conveniently accessed.
+  For example, write
+  ``~plasmapy.formulary.parameters.Alfven_speed`` rather than
+  ``~plasmapy.formulary.Alfven_speed``.
 This does not necessarily need to be done when referencing external packages, since